Undistraction/cssapi/README.md

 })
 ```

-In this configuration we define a series of breakpoints.
+First up we define a series of breakpoints.
 Here we are using unitless numbers which will be interpreted as pixel values, but ultimately all breakpoints will be rendered using ems.
 Here as elsewhere, this library handles the conversion for you transparently.

 Next we define a data object.
 This object describes values we will use in our application.
 Values can be a simple key-value pair or an object.

 - `rhythm` is setting a unit to use throughout the application when defining things like padding or margin.
-Instead of using distance values, you can use rhythm units, for example `2ru` would map to `3rem` ((24 * 2) / 16).
+Instead of using distance values, you can use rhythm units, for example setting padding to `2ru` would map to `3rem`.
 This lets you think about your layout in a more abstracted and consistent way.
 It also allows you to change the spacing of an entire application by tweaking a single value.

 - `baseline` defines the baseline used for displaying text.
 Later you will see that you can define `text-size` and `line-height` using a helper. `baseline` has other properties that you can tweak so it is defined as an object.
 If we wanted to set other values we would add those key-value pairs.
 You'll usually want to set this to the same value as your rhythm unit.